Velrok/js-diashow/README.md

 ## key feature

 - It automaticaly fetches a new list of images from the server every x secounds in the backgroud.
 This way it also displays new images.
-- It supports different index itterator, effectivaly controlling which images to show.
+- It supports different index itterators, effectively controlling which images to show.
 By using the IncreaseProbabilityIndexIterator newer images are shown more fequently.

 # requirements